Skip to content

 Fiarach — common questions

-Fiarach is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 535m of ascent and takes most walkers 3-6 hours.
-Terrain: WHW tarmac and gravel at the start, then bog and rough heather climbing the north flank.
+On the OutdoorSCOT scale, Fiarach comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 535m of ascent on the usual route — 3-6 hours for most parties.
+Ground conditions: WHW tarmac and gravel at the start, then bog and rough heather climbing the north flank.

 Moderate.
 EE near Crianlarich and the WHW; weaker on the ridge crest.